 Muybridge was a prolific San Francisco photographer known equally for his glorious landscapes and his willingness to do whatever it took—even to risk his life—in order to get the perfect shot.

-To solve the riddle, Stanford asked Muybridge to photograph one of his prized horses as it thundered past.
-There was only one problem: photography, invented just forty-five years earlier, was not yet capable of capturing such speed and Muybridge told Stanford so.
+Stanford’s plan was to have Muybridge photograph one of his champion race horses as it thundered past.
+There was only one problem: photography, still in its infancy, was not yet capable of capturing such speed and Muybridge told Stanford so.

 Leland Stanford, however, was a man used to getting his way.
 He had come West from Wisconsin and beat the odds to become a successful merchant and wholesaler.
 When few thought it possible, Stanford and his partners built the transcontinental railroad, making him one of the richest men in the West.
 In a state dominated by the Democratic Party he was elected California’s first Republican governor, and later a U.S. senator.
 So when it came to photographing a horse, Stanford refused to shrink from the challenge.
 Muybridge agreed to give it a go.

-On a track blanketed in blinding white powder, with a camera operating on a hair-trigger shutter, Muybridge made his first attempt to freeze a horse in full stride.
+On a track blanketed in blinding white powder, using a camera equipped with an innovative hair-trigger shutter, Muybridge made his first attempt to freeze a horse in full stride.
 Nothing appeared.
 He tried again and failed.
 Muybridge tried a third time and to his surprise when he stared down at his wet plate negative there it was: a shadowy silhouette of a horse, its legs hovering off the ground.

 And so it was that an eccentric and ambitious photographer and a stubborn and determined oligarch changed the world.